Waziup/learning-center-content/content/en/solutions/water_pump/guide.md

 Overview
 ========

-Its very common to see water storage tanks overflowing in most places where a pump is used to top up when the water level in the tank is low.
-These overflow lead to wastage of water and higher electricity bill due to the water pumps running longer than necessary.
+Its very common to see water storage tanks overflowing in most places where a pump is used.
+These overflows lead to wastage of water and higher electricity bills due to the water pumps running longer than necessary.

-Luckily, we are in a digital age in which certain basic aspects of our daily lives can be automatic.
+Luckily, we are in a digital age in which certain basic aspects of our daily lives can be automatated.

-In this guide, we will look at how to automatically control the water level in a tank by switching the water pump ON, when the water level goes below a predetermined level, The circuit automatically switches the water pump OFF when the tank is full as well.
+In this guide, we will look at how to automatically control the water level in a tank by switching the water pump ON, when the water level goes below a predetermined level.
+The circuit automatically switches the water pump OFF when the tank is full as well.

 Here's what we will be learning:
 - What parts are needed
 - How to wire up and read sensor values
-- How to trigger an effector(buzzer)
+- How to trigger an actuator
 - How to communicate to the cloud over LoRa

 What parts do we need?